 Betsy is a versatile musician who loves to explore multiple genres of music.
 She got her start at age 5 in classical music, and then in her 20’s fell in love with folk fiddle music.
 She has wandered her musical way through music from Ireland, Scotland, Appalachia, Quebec, Sweden, England, Bulgaria and New England, to mention a few.
-She plays regularly for contra and English Country Dances, and at times you can find her playing and singing at a local pub.
+She plays regularly for contra and English Country Dances, and at times you can find her playing at a local pub.
 She’ll try almost anything, and loves to collaborate with a wide variety of musicians.

 Her main work is teaching fiddle, and helping both kids and adults to find joy in the instrument and music.
 For more information on her teaching, see Lessons.